LaTeXing/LaTeXing-Documentation/tutorials/quick_build.md

 just run a quick build and can see that the makefile command is available.
 You can see an example how to use batch or powershell files on Windows.

+**LaTeXing do not detect errors in external scripts, so before reporting a problem be sure you can succesfully call the script from outside of LaTeXing.**

 ## Custom Build Order

 If you would like for example create a custom order with calling a shell